 Big Welcome Offer Bonus

-The Hilton Aspire Card currently offers a welcome bonus of 180,000 Hilton Honors points after spending $6,000 in the first six months of card membership.
-That's the best it gets with this card: We've never seen a bigger welcome offer on the Aspire Card.
+The Hilton Aspire Card just rolled out a welcome bonus of 175,000 Hilton Honors points after spending $6,000 in the first six months of card membership.
+That's one of the biggest bonuses we've ever seen on the Aspire Card.

-Getting that much value out of your Hilton points is not a slam dunk, as Hilton's points rates often track closely with cash prices.
-But if you're picky, it's still possible to get outsized value from these points at the right properties.
+Getting that much value out of your Hilton points is not a slam dunk by any means, as Hilton's points rates can also track closely with cash prices.
+But if you're picky and flexible, it's still possible to get outsized value from these points at the right properties.

 Instant Hilton Honors Diamond Status